smxiao/RAGSF/README.md

 ## Files Description
 The **/raw_data_snips** contains the snips dataset.

-The **retriever.py** can construct data with retrieved examples from other domains (except current domain and target domain).
+The **retriever.py** can construct data with retrieved examples from other domains (except itself and target domain).

 The **reader.py** can read dataset for training, validation and testing.